 Term One rewards

 I always start with an individual sticker chart or star chart for term one.
-I find at this age, students love stickers and they seem to have a magic power over them.
+I find that at this age, students love stickers, and they seem to have a magic power over student behavior.

-This strategy is used in conjunction with the clip-behaviour-chart where positive behaviours are rewarded by a sticker each day.
+This strategy is used in conjunction with the clip-behaviour-chart or bulletin board.
+These are places where positive behaviours are rewarded with a sticker each day.

-The stickers tend to flow fairly abundantly at the beginning of the year, so as to develop and encourage the behaviours and expectations that I am looking for.
+The stickers tend to flow fairly abundantly at the beginning of the year.
+This is to develop and encourage the behaviours and expectations that I am looking for.

-Then as they mature over the term, their behaviours must be pretty good to get a reward.
+Then, as they mature over the term, their behaviours must be pretty good and/or meet specific expectations to get a reward.

 Sticker charts are easy to prepare.
 I just photocopy a simple grid of approximately 20 sticker spaces for each student on pretty coloured paper.
 You can pretty it up or copy pre-printed templates.
 (I used to laminate them, but this ended up being a waste of time and expense – the coloured paper does just as well on its own).